 Two words that usually confuse the reader are motor oil and engine oil.
 Are they the same?
-Especially for new car owners or those not well-versed in car terminology, confusion is possible.
-We will try to answer this common question along with some information about the different types of oils.
+This question can be especially confusing for new car owners or those not well-versed in car terminology.
+We will try to answer this common question and provide some information about the different types of oils.

-Are motor oil and engine oil the same thing?
+Motor oil and engine oil: Are they the same thing?

-Lubrication: The engine has a lot of moving parts which, when working for a long time, are subjected to damage.
-The physical damage to these parts may include wear and tear, which finally results in more serious issues like the car breaking down.
+Lubrication: The engine has many moving components that, when working for a long time, are subjected to damage.
+Physical damage to these parts may include wear and tear, which eventually results in more serious issues like the car breaking down.
 In addition, proper lubrication of the engine facilitates efficiency, which means more mileage.

 Are engine and motor the same thing?